Are you looking for the best mouser cat breeds to take care of your rodent problem?

 If you want a mouser cat breed to keep your house rodent-free, the Domestic Shorthair will do a quick job out of it and leave the dead prey on your front porch.

-Siamese is one of the most popular breed and easy to recognize with their color-pointed bodies.
+Siamese is one of the most popular breeds and easy to recognize with their color-pointed bodies.

 While Siamese cats have an air of dignity and seem too important to deal with simple matters such as mice, they are among the best hunting cat breeds.